MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 #### Add "TransportType=AmqpWebSockets"

-To use web sockets, see the sample [PublishEventsWithSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy].
+To use web sockets, see the [PublishEventsWithSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy] sample.

 #### Add "Authentication=Managed Identity"